KevinVarZ7/SeismoAI/README.md

 This repository contains:
 - synthetic computations of PS wave progapagation in layered geological media, for 2D and 3D cases, based on Indirect Boundary Element Method.
 - Preprocessing modules for seismic signals
+- Real data analysis with different deep learning approaches like convolutional and recurrent neural networks.
+Applications to seismo-volcanic single-component time series for binary classification, wave phase picking under a multiclassification scheme.